lliuz/UnRigidFlow/README.md

 | :----------------------: | :--------------------------------: |
 | ![kitti](demo/kitti.gif) | ![cityscapes](demo/cityscapes.gif) |

-Basic training and testing are already included in this repository, so that you can use it to reproduce the results in the paper.
+Basic training and testing will be included in this repository, so that you can use it to reproduce the results in the paper.

 ## Requirements